Choose Your Photos

 Take a pause to familiarize yourself with the Editor before you jump into building your book.
 The tabs on the left side are a great place to start!

-- Image Tab – Add photos to your project from your gallery, and use this sidebar to drag and drop images into your layouts.
+- Image Tab – Add photos to your project from your gallery, and use this bottom bar to drag and drop images into your layouts.

 - Layout Tab – Choose your cover design and change the layout templates you see on each page.
-Simply drag and drop the template you’d like into the template space.
+Simply click on the desired layout to add it to the template you're on.

 - Text Tab – Add a text box to any page; change the font, size, and alignment of the text; and move it wherever you’d like around the page.

-- Preview Tab – Gives you a bird’s-eye view of your finished pages!
+- Preview Button – Gives you a bird’s-eye view of your finished pages!

 Choose Your Layouts & Add Photos